oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 First create the variables required for building the different widgets:

-The graph example below uses the [Variables](http://docs.grafana.org/reference/templating/) feature, to enable drop down input controls that allows taggling between differen datacenters / cluster / hosts etc.
+The graph example below uses the [Variables](http://docs.grafana.org/reference/templating/)feature, to enable drop down input controls that allows taggling between different datacenters / clusters / hosts etc.

 You will need to [add the following variables](https://www.ovirt.org/blog/2018/06/ovirt-report-using-grafana/):